codinginflow/MVVMNewsApp/README.md

 You can get the course here: https://www.codinginflow.com/caching

 To see the full code check out the branch for **Part 15**.
-The app uses the REST API of https://newsapi.org.
+To run the app get a free API key from https://newsapi.org and put it into your gradle.properties file with the key news_api_access_key.